-Turlough Stone (called to the Bar of England & Wales in November 2004 by the Inner Temple) has a broadly-based practice, specialising in commercial and modern chancery law.
+Turlough has a wide-ranging practice, specialising in commercial and modern chancery law.
 The principal emphasis of his practice is on banking and financial services (including asset finance), but he also practices in company law, insolvency, professional negligence and insurance.

 He appears regularly in the Chancery Division, Commercial Court and Queen’s Bench Division, as well as before the Privy Council and the Court of Appeal, including high profile cases such as Lakatamia Shipping & Ors v.
 Nobu Su & Ors .